queria/qsrun/README.rst

 QSRun
 =====

-QSRun is simple python + qt app for launching other applications.
+QSRun is simple Qt/C++ app for launching other applications.
 It is similiar to other *runners* like xf4run, fbrun and other *Run ...* dialogs.

 Motivation/Features